sagemath/trac_to_gh/Issue 3356.md

 # Issue 3356: [with patch; not ready for review] finance -- add randomization code; optimize some models; improve plotting code

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3356

 Original creator: was